skip to content

 Doi: http://doi.org/10.1080/1472586X.2017.1362958

-Rasman is an LPDP-funded PhD student at the Faculty of Education at the University of Cambridge, as well as a lecturer at the Department of English Language Education at Universitas Negeri Yogyakarta, Indonesia.
-He holds a Master's degree (with Distinction) in TEFL (Teaching English as a Foreign Language) from the School of Education at the University of Birmingham, UK.
+Rasman is an LPDP-funded PhD Candidate at the Multilingualism and Language Education Group (MuLtiE) within the Faculty of Education at the University of Cambridge.
+He also holds a position as a Lecturer in Applied Linguistics at the Department of English Language Education at Universitas Negeri Yogyakarta, Indonesia.
+Rasman has a Master's degree (with Distinction) in TESOL from the School of Education at the University of Birmingham, UK.
 His research is centered around translanguaging, multilingual education, identity, and language-in-education policy.

 Ms. Xiangning Li